WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 7. What is React Fiber ?

 - React Fiber is a new reconciliation algorithm that was introduced in React 16.
 It is designed to improve the performance and flexibility of React by breaking down the render process into the smaller , asynchronous chunks.

+## 8. What is the main goal of React Fiber?

+- The main goal of React Fiber is to improve the performance and responsiveness of web applications by breaking down the render process into smaller, asynchronous chunks.
+This allows React to more effectively utilize the main thread and to better handle complex user interfaces.